Teens

 Level 8 prize drawing: $50 Givens Books & Little Dickens gift certificate

-Level 9 prize drawing: "Dinner and a movie" gift cards ($75 value)
+Level 9 prize drawing: "Dinner and a movie" gift cards ($50 Regal Cinemas and $25 Chick-fil-A; a combined $75 value)

 Level 10/grand prize drawing: Beats Studio Pro on-ear headphones in Sandstone